.png)

 Social Justice Team to work on issues relating to Catholic Social Teaching, such as Stop Abortion, End the Death Penalty, Immigration Rights, and so forth.

-Community Involvement Team to have your parish represented at local, or regional events, such as parades, fairs, or community organizing about local issues.
+Community Involvement Team to have your parish represented in local or regional events, such as parades, fairs, or community organizing about local issues.

 Religious Education for children and youth